 For one, compression boots force you to sit down and stay still for at least 15 minutes, which is a benefit on its own.
 But that’s not all — compression boots enhance blood flow and circulation.
 For example, the Hyperice Normatec 3 Legs use dynamic air compression, which means the boots slowly fill with air, squeezing the legs and reducing blood flow.

 As they release, blood rushes back in and replenishes muscles with nutrients and oxygen.
 The boots operate in cycles, with the air compartments up and down the legs filling and emptying, flushing out toxins and encouraging fresh blood flow.
-The result is decreased inflammation in the muscles and improved feelings of recovery.
+The result is decreased muscle inflammation and improved feelings of recovery.

-Compression boots also help reduce the swelling from inflammation, extended time on your feet, or the many micro-tears muscles incur during exercise.
-Finally, the experience of sitting in compression boots and having your legs slowly squeezed and released is relaxing.
+Compression boots also help reduce swelling caused by inflammation, extended time on your feet, or the many micro-tears muscles incur during exercise.
+Finally, sitting in compression boots and having your legs slowly squeezed and released is relaxing.
 This ability to deeply relax further enhances and speeds up overall feelings of recovery.

 Call for Comments